 How is SACS accreditation related to our college-specific professional accreditations and isn't having the various professional programs accredited sufficient?

-First and foremost, regional accreditation (i.e., SACS) is a requirement of most discipline-specific professional accreditations.
-That is, without SACS accreditation most professional programs cannot be accredited.
-Second, unlike most discipline-specific professional accreditations, which focus on the appropriateness and quality of the educational program, SACS accreditation focuses on the institution as a whole and the extent to which there are the necessary and appropriate structures and processes in place to successfully achieve the institution's mission.
+First and foremost, regional accreditation (i.e., SACSCOC) is a requirement of most discipline-specific professional accreditations.
+That is, without SACSCOC accreditation most professional programs cannot be accredited.
+Second, unlike most discipline-specific professional accreditations, which focus on the appropriateness and quality of the educational program, SACSCOC accreditation focuses on the institution as a whole and the extent to which there are the necessary and appropriate structures and processes in place to successfully achieve the institution's mission.